phonto1/Moe-Storage/README.md

 # Azure Storage Account SMB File Share template

 This ARM template is dedicated to implementing An Azure Storage Account with 500 GB SMB fileshare to be used as a storage for Azure Virtual Desktop users profiles.
+Please note: After the storage account creation is complete, if you are interested to Join it to the on-primeses Microsoft Active Directory domain, please follow the steps from here: (https://github.com/phonto1/Moe-Storage/tree/master/Domain%20Join%20AzureStorage)

 # Template description